-Two mutant brothers, Logan and Victor, born 200 years ago, suffer childhood trauma and have only each other to depend on.
-Basically, they're fighters and killers, living from war to war through U.S. history.
-In modern times, a U.S. colonel, Stryker, recruits them and other mutants as commandos.
+Two mutant brothers, Logan and Victor, born two hundred years ago, suffer childhood trauma and have only each other to depend on.
+Basically, they're fighters and killers, living from war to war throughout U.S. history.
+In modern times, a U.S. Colonel, Stryker, recruits them and other mutants as commandos.
 Logan quits and becomes a logger, falling in love with a local teacher.
-When Logan refuses to rejoin Stryker's crew, the colonel sends the murderous Victor.
+When Logan refuses to rejoin Stryker's crew, the Colonel sends the murderous Victor.
 Logan now wants revenge.Written by

 SPOILER: There are two scenes set after the closing credits.
 The film's main post-credits scene is of the Deadpool, still alive after being decapitated, reaching for his head, leading into Deadpool (2016).
 An alternate post-credits scene seen (only on the DVD) is of Wolverine in a Japanese bar, leading into The Wolverine (2013).
 During the original theatrical run, which scene you saw was random depending on your theater; the home video version features the Deadpool scene after the credits and the Japanese bar scene is available on the two-disc DVD as a deleted scene.
 See more »

 German theatrical version was cut by the distributor before submission to the FSK to secure a "Not under 16" rating (the killing of the old couple is shortened, you don't see Wolverine igniting the gasoline).
 Ironically, the uncut version, submitted for the home video release, was rated "Not under 16" as well, thus rendering the cut theatrical version completely unnecessary.
 See more »

 "Wolverine" 's journey is more about the visuals than the character